effector/effector/docs-site/docs/api/effector/merge.md

 **Arguments**

-1. `units`: Array of [units](docs/explanationglossary.md#common-unit) to be merged
+1. `units`: Array of [units](/explanation/glossary.md#common-unit) to be merged

 **Returns**

-[_Event_](docs/api/effector/Event.md): New event, which fires when any of given units is triggered
+[_Event_](/api/effector/Event.md): New event, which fires when any of given units is triggered

-:::tip
+::: tip
-In case of store, resulting event will fire upon store updates
+In case of store, resulting event will fire upon store updates.
 :::

 #### Example 1